acidbluebriggs/dispatcher/README.md

 This dispatcher has several modes of registration:

-1) The @{link register} is the default "facebook way" of registering callbacks within the dispatcher.
+1) The register is the default "facebook way" of registering callbacks within the dispatcher.

-2) The @{link register} function which registers a callback with a specific event.
+2) The registerCallback(callback) function which registers a callback with a specific event.

-3) The @{link registerArgs} function which registers a variable list of tuples representing events and their corresponding handler/callbacks.
+3) The registerArgs(args) function which registers a variable list of tuples representing events and their corresponding handler/callbacks.